MicrosoftDocs/microsoft-community-training/microsoft-community-training/learner-experience/web-app.md

 1. On the **My Course** page, select the Learning Path or Course item, which you want to view and learn.

-2. Every course consists of a course description, lessons, non-graded assessments and a graded assessment as shown in the course outline.
+2. Every course consists of a course description, lessons, practice quizzes, and an exam as shown in the course outline.
 Any completed course item gets a green circled tick mark:

     :::image type="content" source="../media/image(181).png" alt-text="Green circled tick mark":::

-3. To view any lesson content or attempt a non-graded assessment, select the course item in the outline.
+3. To view any lesson content or attempt a practice quiz, select the course item in the outline.

-4. An assessment is always the last item in each course and it's available only when you have completed all the previous course items.
+4. An exam is always the last item in each course and it's available only when you have completed all the previous course items.

     :::image type="content" source="../media/image(182).png" alt-text="Previous Course":::